Schedule 3 Requirements for Partner Visas

 Some examples are:

-• The date on your visa grant notification being different than the actual date it ceased; or
+- The date on your visa grant notification being different than the actual date it ceased; or

-• Where a serious accident or illness may render you incapable of submitting a visa application
+- Where a serious accident or illness may render you incapable of submitting a visa application.

 I have received a Schedule 3 Warning Letter from the Department.
 What should I do?

 In the past, Schedule 3 waivers were very difficult to apply for with a successful outcome.
-However, the judgment of Waensila v Minister for Immigration and Border Protection [2016] FCAFC 32 from the Full Federal Court widened the range for the acceptable compelling circumstances that applicants can use in their applications.
+However, the judgment of Waensila v Minister for Immigration and Border Protection [2016] FCAFC 32 from the Full Federal Court has widened the scope for the acceptable compelling circumstances that applicants can use in their applications.

 Since this decision, we have seen and successfully represented many Schedule 3 waiver applications based on compelling circumstances that previously would not have met the threshold.